We’ve just released the latest beta of Beekeeper Studio (5.4) and the headline is that we’re introducing support for Redis, SurrealDB, and Trino.

 UI performance improvements

-We’ve also made big improvements to UI performance.
+We’ve also made big improvements to UI performance in this beta release.
 A community bug report helped us uncover bottlenecks in how Beekeeper Studio handled certain schema operations.
 After fixing them, those UI actions are now up to 55× faster, making the app feel much more responsive when working with large databases.

 Configurable query parameters